musicmrman99/limar/README.md

 ### Building from Source

-To build the ANTLR4 language (after installing the packages in `requirements.txt` with `limar init`):
+To build the ANTLR4 language (after installing the packages in `requirements.txt` with `limar /init`):

 ```sh
 cd modules/manifest_lang && \